Barrister banner

 Defence

-R v S (Inner London Crown Court): Instructed as a led junior represent a client charged with involvement in a sophisticated conspiracy to supply cocaine and heroin over a 9-month period.
+R v S (Inner London Crown Court): Instructed to represent a client charged with involvement in a sophisticated conspiracy to supply cocaine and heroin over a 9-month period.
 The case involved a vast volume of telephone data and financial evidence, and required the cross-examination of a cell-site expert and forensic accountant.
+Led by Michael Attenborough.

-R v DK (Luton Crown Court): Instructed as a led junior to represent a client charged with conspiring to import and supply significant quantities of Class A drugs worth over half a million pounds.
+R v DK (Luton Crown Court): Instructed to represent a client charged with conspiring to import and supply significant quantities of Class A drugs worth over half a million pounds.
 The case involved substantial cell-site and ANPR evidence.
+Led by David Osborne.

-R v H (Woolwich Crown Court): Represented a client charged with s.18 GBH and an associated weapon offence against an elderly complainant.
-The defence was that the injuries had in fact been accidentally inflicted by the complainant’s son during a street fight which the complainant had attempted to break up.
+R v H (Woolwich Crown Court): H was charged with s.18 GBH and an associated weapon offence against an elderly complainant.
+The defence was that the allegations was fabricated, and that the injuries had been inflicted by the complainant’s son during a fight which the complainant had been attempting to break up.
 The case required the careful cross-examination of four eyewitnesses, one of whom was an immigration officer.
 The client was unanimously acquitted after a 6-day trial.

-R v L (Kingston Crown Court): Client unanimously acquitted of producing industrial quantities of cannabis.
+R v L (Kingston Crown Court): L was charged with producing industrial quantities of cannabis.
 The client was living in a house that had been specifically converted into a commercial cannabis factory, with the operation valued at around £500,000.
-The client averred that she had not been aware that cannabis was being produced at the address.
+The defence centred around a lack of knowledge that cannabis was being produced at the address.
 The trial involved the cross-examination of a drugs expert and sensitive questioning of the client, who was herself vulnerable.
+L was unanimously acquitted.
 Christopher’s conduct of the trial was praised by the trial Judge.

-R v L (Lewes Crown Court): Represented a client charged with offences of serious violence and perverting the course of justice arising from an allegation that the client had been cuckooing and exploiting a vulnerable drug user.
+R v L (Lewes Crown Court): L was charged with offences of serious violence and perverting the course of justice arising from an allegation that the client had been cuckooing and exploiting a vulnerable drug user.
 Following Christopher’s cross-examination of the complainant and eyewitness, the prosecution agreed to offer no evidence in respect of the perverting the course of justice offence and accepted a lesser plea to that charged on the indictment.

 R v J (Woolwich Crown Court): Client unanimously acquitted of a sustained benefit fraud against the Department of Work and Pensions.